equinor/ert/docs/getting_started/configuration/poly_new/guide.rst

 Play around and look at the different plots.

-Inspecting the Parameters and Results
+Inspecting Parameters and Responses
 *************************************
-The sampled parameters and resulting simulation data can be inspected within each runpath.
+The sampled parameters and responses can be inspected within each runpath.

-1. **Inspecting the Parameters**: You should find the instantiated parameter template files named ``coeffs.json`` in each runpath.
+1. **Inspecting the Parameters**: Each realization and ensemble contains a ``parameter.json`` that contains the sampled parameters.
-   To look at a specific realization, you might run a command such as:
+   To look at a specific file, run:

 .. code-block:: shell

-    cat poly_out/realization-4/iter-0/coeffs.json
+    cat poly_out/realization-4/iter-0/parameters.json

 This should return something similar to:

 .. code-block:: json

     {
-        "a": 0.830303,
-        "b": 1.69181,
-        "c": 0.114524
+        "COEFFS" : {
+        "a" : 0.7974556153339885,
+        "b" : 1.400852435132108,
+        "c" : 1.9495650072493478
         }
+    }

-2. **Inspecting the Results**: Moving to the results, each simulation has generated a unique file named ``poly.out`` reflecting the varying outcomes.
+2. **Inspecting the Results**: Each simulation generated a unique file named ``poly.out`` reflecting the varying outcomes.
    A typical output from a realization might look like:

 .. code-block:: shell